amarnamarpan/PSLEGAL/README.md

 psvectorizer.fit(self, legal_tokenized_documents, nonlegal_tokenized_documents)
 ```
 Please note that pslegal is a scoring function.
 It does score the words/noun-phrases presented to it.
 NOTE: To score noun phrases you need to provide noun phrases instead of tokenized words to the algorithm.
+To do so, we pass the following two lists as shown:
 For example,

 ```python